General

 We understand you might have concerns about privacy and the mandatory fields on the online donation form.
 We ask for contact details so that we can process your donation, send you a receipt, and get in touch with you if it’s necessary to follow up with you about your donation (for example, if a receipt is returned to us).

 We may disclose your personal information to our contracted telemarketers and data managers to contact you for donations on our behalf and to keep your information current.
-We may disclose your name and address to contracted print companies, mail houses, and other suppliers to efficiently send you information about BirdLife Australia.
+We may disclose your name and address to contracted print companies, mail houses and other suppliers to efficiently send you information about BirdLife Australia.
 In all these cases, we take steps to ensure that those recipients:

 These recipients (and their contractors) may be based overseas.
 We take all steps as are reasonable in the circumstances to ensure that any overseas recipient does not breach the Privacy Act’s APPs in respect of your personal information.
-If you do NOT wish for any of these recipients to receive your personal information, please let us know by sending an email tosupport@birdlife.org.au, calling at (03) 9347 0757 or contacting us via the website.
+If you do NOT wish for any of these recipients to receive your personal information, please let us know by sending an email to support@birdlife.org.au, calling us on (03) 9347 0757 or contacting us via the website.

-Thanks to the generous support of people just like you, BirdLife Australia is a leader in science-based conservation and has been successfully protecting Australia’s native birds for over 110 years.
+Thanks to the generous support of people like you, BirdLife Australia is a leader in science-based conservation and has been successfully protecting Australia’s native birds for over 120 years.

 Donations made to BirdLife Australia fund the conservation of threatened birds across Australia, supporting the birds which need it the most through: